For the women in your life, take the time to learn about women and heart health.

 - learning Hands-Only CPR and

 - encouraging them to make healthy lifestyle changes.

-“It is essential that we become proactive about preventing heart disease,” says cardiologist Kami Banks, M.D., MPH, of Presbyterian Heart & Vascular Group, a Texas Health Physicians Group practice.
+“It is essential that we become proactive about preventing heart disease,” says cardiologist Kami Banks, M.D., MPH, of Texas Health Heart & Vascular Specialists, a Texas Health Physicians Group practice.
 “A good first step is to be more mindful about cardiovascular risk factors.
 Key questions to ask are: ‘What is my blood pressure, cholesterol, diabetes number and weight?
 How much exercise do I commit to per week?
 Am I eating a heart-healthy diet that is full of vegetables and low in saturated fats?’
 Discussing these issues with a doctor can help develop a plan for prevention which may include lifestyle changes, medications or sometimes even heart disease screening.”

 A Woman’s Greatest Health Threat